Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 3. Go to the Windows Start menu and find the `modus-shell` tool, open it
 4. Go to the folder where you have downloaded the hex-file.
 5. Connect the PSoC62 Pioneer Kit to your PC via the Micro-USB Cable.
+Use the Micro-USB port labeled `KITPROG3` on the left side of the board.
 6. Assuming you have installed Modustoolbox version 3.1 in the default location, run the following command:

 ```shell
 ~/ModusToolbox/tools_3.1/openocd/bin/openocd -s ~/ModusToolbox/tools_3.1/openocd/scripts -c "source [find interface/kitprog3.cfg]; ; source [find target/psoc6_2m.cfg]; psoc6 allow_efuse_program off; psoc6 sflash_restrictions 1; program chip-psoc6-lock-example.hex verify reset exit;"
 ```

-If your installation directory or MTB version differs, replace `<~>` with the installation path for the ModusToolbox™ and `<tools_3.1>` with the correct version.
+If your installation directory or ModustToolbox&trade; version differs, replace `<~>` with the installation path for the ModusToolbox™ and `<tools_3.1>` with the correct version.

 Your PSoC62S2 Pioneer Kit should now be flashed with the application image to run as Matter v1.1 Smart-Lock Device.
 <!--